kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/File-system-log-appender/index.md

 <img src="attach/file-system-log-appender.png">

-### Creating file system log appender with REST API
+# Creating file system log appender with Admin REST API

-It is also possible to create a file system log appender for your application by using REST API.
-The following example illustrates how to provision the file system log appender via REST API.
+It is also possible to create a file system log appender for your application by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs #TODO).
+The following example illustrates how to provision the file system log appender via Admin REST API.

-### Configuration
+## Configuration

 The file system log appender configuration should match to [this](https://github.com/kaaproject/kaa/blob/master/server/appenders/file-appender/src/main/avro/file-appender-config.avsc) Avro schema.